obonaventure/cnp3/book-2nd/exercises/packetdrill.rst

 Let us start with a very simple example that uses packetdrill_ to open a TCP connection on a server running on the Linux kernel.
 A packetdrill_ script is a sequence of lines that are executed one after the other.
 Each of these lines can specify :

- - packetdrill_ executes a system call and verifies yts return value
+ - packetdrill_ executes a system call and verifies its return value
  - packetdrill_ injects [#ftcpdump_pdrill]_ a packet in the instrumented Linux kernel as if it were received from the network
  - packetdrill_ compares a packet transmitted by the instrumented Linux kernel with the packet that the script expects

-Each line starts with a 'timing' parameter that indicates at what time the event specified on this line should happen. packetdrill_ supports absolute and relative timings.
-An absolute timing is simply a number that indicates the delay in seconds between the start of the script and the even.
-A relative timing is indicated by using '+'  followed by a number.
+Each line starts with a `timing` parameter that indicates at what time the event specified on this line should happen. packetdrill_ supports absolute and relative timings.
+An absolute timing is simply a number that indicates the delay in seconds between the start of the script and the event.
+A relative timing is indicated by using ``+``  followed by a number.
 This number is then the delay in seconds between the previous event and the current line.
 Additional informations may be found in [CCB+2013]_.

 For this first example, we will program packetdrill_ to behave as a client that attempts to create a connection.
 The first step is thus to prepare a :manpage:`socket` that can be used to accept this connection.
 This socket can be created by using the four system calls below.